ChiLitardi/ChiLitardi.github.io/_pages/bio.md

 </div>

 Hello!
 I am a Research Officer at Eurofound and a PhD student at University College Dublin School of Economics supervised by Benjamin Elsner.
-My research is in applied economics, with a strong focus on migration and how migration affects the lives of migrants and natives.
+My research is in labor economics, with a strong focus on migration and how migration affects the lives of migrants and natives.
+I currently work on topics related to restructuring, employment and on social upward convergence.

-Previously I worked at the European Central Bank.
+I was previously research support officer responsible for data management, quality control and analysis of the European Restructuring Monitor databases.
+Prior to joining Eurofound in 2021, I worked as an analyst at the European Central Bank, running pan-euro area surveys and doing research on payment behaviour and financial inclusion.

-I received both my Bachelors and Masters degrees in Economics and Finance from LUISS.
+I hold a Master's degree in Economics and Finance from LUISS University in Rome and a double degree in Quantitative Techniques for Economics and Management (QTEM).